 Looking to get fancy?
-If so, you may feel yourself being pulled toward the 42 mm Garmin fēnix 6S Sapphire.
+If so, you may feel yourself being pulled toward the 42mm Garmin fēnix 6S Sapphire.
 It's small enough for dainty wrists yet still packs a powerful punch.
-Choose between a stainless steel or Diamond-like Carbon (DLC) coated steel bezel and multiple color options.
+Choose between stainless steel or Diamond-like Carbon (DLC) coated steel bezel and multiple color options.
 Elsewhere, you get nine days of battery life in smartwatch mode and six hours in GPS/music mode.
 Some new features include maps with turn-by-turn navigation, round-trip routing, and a pulse ox sensor to monitor blood oxygen saturation.

 Remember when we mentioned major differences?
 The biggest one of all is whether or not you choose a solar-powered model.
-The huge Garmin fēnix 6X Pro Solar is designed with Power Glass, which is a transparent solar charging lens that uses the sun's energy to extend battery life.
+The huge Garmin fēnix 6X Pro Solar is designed with Power Glass, a transparent solar charging lens that uses the sun's energy to extend battery life.
 The battery lasts for 21 days in smartwatch mode, which can be extended to 24 days with solar charging when used in the right conditions.
 If you spend the majority of your time exploring the outdoors, this feature just might be worth the big bucks.

 All of the Garmin fēnix models have something slightly different to offer.
-Depending on what type of user you are, you just might find a perfect match here.
-The Garmin fēnix 5 Plus Sapphire is stacked with just about everything you could possibly need.
-It's the best mid-range option of the bunch and has arguably the best feature set.
-The new additions include full-color topographical mapping, advanced performance metrics, mobile payments, and music storage.
-Any of the models within the Plus Series are a big step up from the initial release of the standard 5 Series.
-If you don't need the more advanced perks found on the 6 models, the 5 Plus is a perfect middle ground pick.
+Depending on what you're seeking, you may just find the perfect Android smartwatch to meet your needs.
+The Garmin fēnix 5 Plus Sapphire is a great mid-range option that offers an excellent feature set.
+You'll have full-color mapping, advanced performance metrics, mobile payments, and music storage.
+Any of the models within the 5 Plus Series are a major upgrade from the standard 5 Series.
+If you don't need the more advanced perks found on the Garmin fēnix 6 models, the 5 Plus is an ideal option that saves you some money.